SamuelCity/py_scripts/README.md

 A small collection of Python scripts that can help day to day work.

 ## Setup
 These scripts were built using Python 3.11 and use pipenv for dependency management.

+Make sure you have Python > 3.11 installed.
+If you don't have pipenv installed you can install it with `pip install pipenv`.

 Once you've cloned this repo down you can get all the dependencies by running `pipenv install`.

 ## Scripts
 Below you will find a list of scripts, with their options and what they do.